thompson-ad/graphbook/NOTES.md

 `sequelize db:migrate --migrations-path src/server/migrations --config src/server/config/index.js`

 After running this migration you will see a Posts table inside of sequel pro.

+### Importing models with Sequelise

+we want to import all of our database models at once, in a central file.